ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 You can include the FortiGate® Virtual Appliance service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.

-You can deploy the service on a single zone or multizone instance.
-Deployment is basically the same, except for multizone, which on day 0 has 3 FortiGate Virtual Appliance installs at one time.
-There is an install for each of the 3 edge clusters.
+You can deploy the service on a single-zone or multizone instance.
+For multizone instances, three FortiGate Virtual Appliances are installed, one for each of the three edge services clusters.

 ## Ordering FortiGate Virtual Appliance for a new instance
 {: #fortinetvm_ordering-new}